 Today nearly all of the gasoline sold in the U.S. contains around 10 percent ethanol and is known as E10.
 In 2011, the U.S. Environmental Protection Agency (EPA) approved the introduction of E15 (15 percent ethanol, 85 percent gasoline) for use in passenger vehicles from model year 2001 and newer.
 Fuel containing 85 percent ethanol and 15 percent gasoline (E85) qualifies as an alternative fuel.
-There are more than 10 million flexible fuel vehicles (FFV) on the road that can run efficiently on E85 or E10.
-However, just under 10 percent of these vehicles use E85 regularly.
+There are about 20 million flexible fuel vehicles (FFV) on the road that can run efficiently on E85 or